Is It Worth The Cost To Have Furniture Reupholstered?

 IS IT POSSIBLE TO DO REUPHOLSTERY YOURSELF?

 There are informal and formal training venues around the country that offer DIY workshops on upholstery.
 These organisations should be able to train you in the steps involved in upholstering a basic project or a specific piece of furniture.
-The only problem with undertaking one of these courses is that many people go home and look at the furniture they want to reupholster only to be faced with a different piece of furniture than they trained on and not sure where to start.
+The only problem with undertaking one of these courses is that many people go how and look at the furniture they want to reupholster only to be faced with a different piece of furniture than they trained on and not sure where to start.

 My experience with upholstery and reupholstery is gained by the process of 'practice makes perfect' and by starting with small reupholstery projects before moving on to larger and larger pieces.
 In this way, I have worked on different styles and shapes of furniture to gain an understanding of the best way to go about reupholstering each piece.
 I am an upholsterer or could I do reupholstery professionally - no way!
 I wouldn't even try and for this reason, if I had a piece of furniture that had sentimental value to me, I would hire a reupholsterer to perform the work on my behalf.
-That way, not only would the piece look good but it would also look professionally finished.
+That way, not only would be piece look good but it would also look professionally finished.

 THE BOTTOM LINE